Date of Report Commencement: 1 August 2020

 The IIT assessed videos of the area, including their metadata, taken on 26 March 2017OPCW-IIT Report Lataminah: S/1867/2020, page 34, 7.9

-Therefore, even working on blind faith (as neither the IIT nor FFM supplies a single piece of supporting evidence for the attack) you must accept that it took 2 days for video footage to be recorded yet there are, allegedly, witness testimony from people who were at the site of the attack shortly after it occurred, on the same day.
+Therefore, even working on blind faith (as neither the IIT nor FFM supplies a single piece of supporting evidence for the attack) you must accept that it took 2 days for video footage to be recorded yet there is, allegedly, witness testimony from people who were at the site of the attack shortly after it occurred, on the same day.

 On 19 February 2018,74 the FFM received metal fragments retrieved from the crater as remnants of munition parts related to the incident of 24 March 2017 in the southern outskirts of Ltamenah.
 These were later analysed by OPCW designated laboratories.